Last Updated: Tuesday, August 17, 2021

 Alternative dispute resolution mechanisms have never been of greater importance than they are at present.
-In particular, mediation and access to qualified mediators are becoming a key feature of the Irish legal system, in part thanks to the coming into force of the Mediation Act, 2017.
+In particular, mediation and access to qualified mediators are becoming a key feature of the Irish legal system.
+This is in part thanks to the coming into force of the Mediation Act, 2017.

-Starting in September 2021 (to be confirmed), King’s Inns will be launching an exciting new course in mediation.
+Starting in October 2021, King’s Inns will be launching an exciting new course in mediation.

-This course aims to equip participants with the practical skills required to act as a mediator in a range of circumstances.
+This course will equip participants with the practical skills required to act as a mediator in a range of circumstances.

 WHO IS THE COURSE FOR?

 This course is suitable for both lawyers and non–lawyers.
-Whether you would like to be equipped to mediate a formal legal dispute, or a dispute between members of a club, society or other body, this course will provide you with the skills and knowledge necessary to mediate.
+Whether you would like to be equipped to mediate a formal legal dispute, or a dispute between work colleagues, members or volunteers of a club, society or other body, this course will provide you with the skills and knowledge necessary to mediate.

 COURSE CONTENT AND DELIVERY

-The most effective delivery methods will be used, in the form of a combination of online learning, self–study, and in–person small group training – with an emphasis on in–person workshops led by subject matter experts with experience of mediation.
+The most effective delivery methods will be used – with an emphasis on in–person workshops led by subject matter experts in mediation.
+This will be supported by a combination of online learning, self–study, and in–person small group training and feedback.